 Tucked away in the foothills near Smith Mountain Lake lies a 470-acre nature retreat unlike anything else in our area.
 This unique Center, once run as a farm in the 1700s is now an area for scientific activity of varied and fascinating sorts.
 Environmental conservation, campgrounds, greenhouses, educational seminars for all ages, and woodland/wetland studies are just a few of the marvelous opportunities at the Claytor Nature Study Center.
 The Bedford Area Chamber of Commerce provides the information below.

 Lynchburg College’s 470-acre Claytor Nature Study Center, located at the foot of the Blue Ridge Mountains in Bedford County, provides unique opportunities for environmental education programs and research, interdisciplinary study, and seminar and retreat facilities.
 With the Peaks of Otter as its backdrop, the Claytor Nature Study Center encompasses two small lakes, woodlands, wetlands, rare plants, more than two miles of trails, and a portion of the Big Otter River.

-The A. Boyd Claytor III Education and Research Facility provides seminar, laboratory, classroom, conference and retreat space.
+The A. Boyd Claytor III Education and Research Facility provide seminar, laboratory, classroom, conference, and retreat space.
 It includes a Discovery Room for students in grades K-12 to participate in interactive environmental science activities including water quality, river ecosystems, wetland restoration, and the study of inter-relationships among plants, animals, air, soil, and water.